 *Extras – Don’t forget toilet paper and personal hygiene items, water, emergency flares, and a few days’ supplies of personal medications.

-To keep these supplies up to date, be sure to revisit your kit every season, checking for fresh batteries and see if any food items should be replaced.
+To keep these supplies up to date, be sure to revisit your kit every season, checking for fresh batteries and seeing if any food items should be replaced.